This Easy Black-Eyed Pea Salad is perfect for New Year's - but will also bring rave reviews at picnics, potlucks and family get-togethers!

 This fresh, delicious and Easy Black-Eyed Pea Salad is just one more proof that this little Carolina cook is a tried and true southern girl.

-Although we hadn’t moved to a foreign country, Scott and I had a bit of culture shock when we relocated, back in 80’s, from Wisconsin to North Carolina.
+Although we hadn't moved to a foreign country, Scott and I had a bit of culture shock when we relocated, back in 80's, from Wisconsin to North Carolina.
 There were so many different ways of doing things, saying things and a zillion crazy things those southern folks ate.
-The flour was different, barbecue was vinegar-based, kids drank tea instead of milk (horrors!) and the variety of peas and beans had my head spinning.
-That’s just to mention a few of the anomalies (to us) we encountered.
+The flour was different, barbecue was vinegar-based, kids drank sweet tea instead of milk (horrors for a Dairy State girl) and the variety of peas and beans had my head spinning.
+That's just to mention a few of the anomalies (to us) we encountered.

 Black-eyed peas a "must" for New Year's